The evolutionary roads leading to low effective spins, high black hole masses, and O1/O2 rates of LIGO/Virgo binary black holes: Appendix

-For old models (M10 and M13) we have redone the calculations with the same input physics but with the addition of the new distribution of natal BH spins.
-Additionally, we have updated calibration for all models (decrease of rates by factor of $0.926$) to account for small inconsistencies in our previous estimates.
+For old models (M10 and M13) we have redone the calculations with the same input physics, but with the addition of the new distribution of natal BH spins.
+Additionally, we have updated the calibration for all models (decreasing rates by a factor of $0.926$) to account for small inconsistencies in our previous estimates \citep{Klencki2018}.
 Below we comment on factors introduced in our new models (M20, M23, M25, M26).

 The fraction of mass retained in the binary ($f_{\rm a}$) during stable RLOF is not well established, and could be fully conservative ($f_{\rm a}=1$), fully non-conservative ($f_{\rm a}=0$), or anywhere in between (e.g., \cite{Meurs1989}).
+Donor stars are typically the more massive components, as they are the ones that evolve (and typically expand) more quickly.
+Consequently, more massive donors often have a much shorter thermal timescale than their companions.
+For that reason, in the case of a thermal-timescale mass transfer when the mass transfer rate is related to the thermal-timescale of the donor star, the less massive companions will not have enough time to thermally readjust in order to accommodate all of the transferred mass.
+This likely leads to a large fraction of the transferred mass being ejected from the system.
+Even in the case of a slower, nuclear-timescale mass transfer, accretion is typically expected to be small because the accretor quickly becomes spun up to its critical surface rotation velocity.
+We note that the picture is possibly more complicated due to the uncertain efficiency of stellar winds in carrying away the angular momentum from the accretor surface \citep[eg.][]{Vanbeveren2018}.

-Since donor stars are typically the more massive components (at they have a much shorter thermal-timescale than their companions.
-It means that the large fraction of transferred mass may not be able to accrete onto the companion.
-So far we have adopted $f_{\rm a}=0.5$, but the recent estimates in mass transferring BH-BH progenitors resulted (typically) in $f_{\rm a}<0.5$~\citep{Stevenson2017}.
-We now adopt $f_{\rm a}=0.2$.
-This causes the secondary stars (accretors) to remain less massive than in our previous models and it generates a wider distribution of mass ratios in BH-BH binaries than reported in our earlier studies.
+Nonetheless, we decided to revise and test our assumption on the accretion efficiency.
+In the previous work (as well as the remaining models in this study) we adopted $f_{\rm a}=0.5$.
+Recent estimates of mass transferring BH-BH progenitors resulted (typically) in $f_{\rm a}<0.5$~\citep{Stevenson2017}, so in models M20-M26 we adopt $f_{\rm a}=0.2$.
+As a consequence, the secondary stars (accretors) remain less massive than in our previous models, and this generates a wider BH-BH binary mass ratio distribution than reported in our earlier studies.
+The efficiency of accretion in the first episode of mass transfer was noted to have possible impact on the BH-NS formation \citep{Kruckow2018}.
+Note that ~\cite{Stevenson2017} used not a single value for $f_{\rm a}$, but estimated the accretion efficiency from the relative thermal timescales of the donor and accretor for a given binary.